Ostap Vyshnia: Beginning of literary career

-Several satirical articles were also printed in this same newspaper by the young writer.
-His period of regular publication began in April 1921, when he became a journalist with the government newspaper News of the All-Ukrainian Central Executive Committee (Вісті ВУЦВК).
+In 1920 Hubenko was imprisoned in a Kharkiv prison, staying there until the end of the Civil War.
+He was freed in 1921 following an appeal by Vasyl Ellan-Blakytnyi.
+Hubenko's period of regular publication began in April 1921, when he became a journalist with the government newspaper News of the All-Ukrainian Central Executive Committee (Вісті ВУЦВК).
 The pen name Ostap Vyshnia first appeared in The Peasant Truth on 22 July 1921, in the feuilleton Odd Fellow, Really!.